BRITian/MP-BERT/README.md

 ## Structure of MP-BERT and Finetune Task
 MP-BERT is trained using publicly available unlabelled pure sequence protein sequences, by self-supervised learning in Figure a.<br>
 We train and provide several different pre-trained models with different MP-BERT Hidden Layer sizes, different training data and different data compositions.
-A fine-tuned framework for classification, regression and sitess prediction is currently available, as shown in Figures b and c.
+A fine-tuned framework for classification, regression and sites prediction is currently available, as shown in Figures b and c.
+MP-BERT is based on MindSpore ModelZoo's BERT which has been deeply modified to make it more suitable for protein tasks.
+Visit the [ModelZoo](https://gitee.com/mindspore/models/tree/master/official/nlp/Bert) page to learn more.

 ![structure](./images/structure.jpg)